 What are personal pronouns in English?

-In many ways, personal pronouns in English work differently than they do in other languages.
+In many ways, personal pronouns in English work differently than they do in Spanish, for example, especially since English requires pronouns in more places.
 To use the right pronoun, you'll need to know:

 • the grammatical person (1st, 2nd, or 3rd person)

-• the gender (for people and some animals)
+• the gender (for people and some animals, like pets)

 • the role of the word in the sentence (like whether it's a subject or object)